morgancross2/regression_project_zillow/README.md

 # Zillow Regression Project
 by: Morgan Cross

-This project is designed to identify key features and built a regression model that best predicts home cost.
+This project is designed to identify key features and build a regression model that best predicts home cost.

 -----
 ## Project Overview: